 In July 2002, the FASB issued SFAS No. 146, Accounting for Costs Associated with Exit or Disposal Activities.
 This statement requires that a liability for a cost that is associated with an exit or disposal activity be recognized when the liability is incurred.
 This statement nullifies the guidance of the Emerging Issues Task Force ("EITF") Issue No. 94-3, Liability Recognition for Certain Employee Termination Benefits and Other Costs to Exit an Activity (including Certain Costs Incurred in Restructuring).
 Under EITF No. 94-3, an entity recognized a liability for an exit cost on the date that the entity committed itself to an exit plan.
 SFAS No. 146 acknowledges that an entity's commitment to a plan does not, by itself, create a present obligation to other parties that meets the definition of a liability.
 SFAS No. 146 also establishes that fair value is the objective for the initial measurement of the liability.
-SFAS No. 146 will be effective for exit or disposal activities within the scope of SFAS No. 146.
+SFAS No. 146 will be effective for exit or disposal activities that are initi ated after December 31, 2002.
+Management does not currently anticipate any exit or disposal activities within the scope of SFAS No. 146.